smarkwal/tomcat-session-logout-listener/README.md

 # Tomcat Session Logout Listener

-Tomcat value for remote session invalidation.
+Tomcat valve for remote session invalidation.

-This valve waits for HTTP/S requests sent to the session logout endpoint `/session-logout-listener`.
+This valve waits for HTTP requests sent to the session logout endpoint `/session-logout-listener`.
 If such a request is received, it is intercepted and processed by the valve.
 The valve looks for a parameter with name `username`.
 If the parameter is present, the valve iterates over all active Tomcat sessions and invalidate all sessions with a principal name matching the parameter value.

+Tested with Tomcat 7.0.109, Tomcat 8.5.82, and Tomcat 9.0.65.

 # Build